-The oldest reader-written gay quarterly around ... since 1974.
+The longest-running reader-written gay quarterly around ... since 1974.

 What is RFD Magazine?RFD is a reader-written journal for gay people which focuses on country living and encourages alternative lifestyles.
 We foster community building and networking, explore the diverse expressions of our sexuality, care for the environment, radical faerie consciousness, nature-centered spirituality, and share experiences of our lives.
 Quarterly issues are typically 64 pages, full color.
 RFD is produced by volunteers.
 We welcome your participation.
 The business and production are coordinated by a collective.
-We print in New England.
+We print in New York state.

 How do I get RFD Magazine?If you like paper, subscribe to RFD at our discounted sliding-scale subscriber rates ($6.25/issue and up) by clicking here.
 You can subscribe with a major credit card, PayPal or if you chose you can send a check payable to RFD Press to P.O.
 Box 302, Hadley MA 01035-0302.
-RFD also sells for cover price ($11.95) at a few bookstores.
-RFD is also available in a limited form online at Issuu.
+RFD also sells for cover price ($11.95) at these bookstores.
+Recent RFD issues are available online a month or two after publication on our issues page.

 Where do I find out about gatherings and other events?RFD has been a de facto journal of record of the Radical Faerie movement since 1979.
 RFD prides itself in making information about faerie sanctuaries and local faerie circles throughout the world by publicizing gatherings and other events.
 We have created a calendar which you can access here.